-(In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
-The information will be used by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to regulatory investigations criminal or or civil. prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in the Tribe being unable to hire you in a primary management official or key employee position.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission (NIGC) members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the NIGC in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you for a primary management official or key employee position.

 The disclosure of your Social Security Number (SSN) is voluntary.
 However, failure to supply a SSN may result in errors in processing your application.

-A FALSE STATEMENT ON ANY PART OF YOUR APPLICATION MAY BE GROUNDS FOR NOT HIRING YOU, OR FOR FIRING YOU AFTER YOU BEGIN WORK.
-ALSO, YOU MAY BE PUNISHED BY FINE OR IMPRISONMENT (U.S. CODE TITLE 18, SECTION 1001)).
+A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).
 12.03.8 Fingerprint Verification.
-A law enforcement officer of the Allegan County Sheriff's Department will take and process the fingerprints of each gaming license applicant for a criminal history check to be conducted in accordance with state law procedures.
+A law enforcement officer of the Allegan County Sheriff's Department, or other designated entity qualified to conduct backgrounding, will take and process the fingerprints of each gaming license applicant for a criminal history check to be conducted in accordance with state law procedures.
 A criminal history check will include a check of criminal history records maintained by the Federal Bureau of Investigation.